emanuelcasco/typescript-orm-benchmark/README.md

 Objection, in the other side, shows an almost null downloads increase keeping around 50K downloads per week.

-Finally, in the last year TypeOrm has triplicated its downloads.
+Finally, in the last year TypeORM has triplicated its downloads.
 Despite staying still well below Sequelize and Knex it is positioning itself as an interesting competitor.

 You can find an updated analisys about npm packages on [NPM Trends](https://www.npmtrends.com/knex-vs-sequelize-vs-objection-vs-typeorm).